docusign/sample-app-mycors-javascript/README.md

 ## Introduction

-MyCORS is a DocuSign sample application that shows how the DocuSign CORS API can be used to construct Single Page Applications (SPA) without custom API creation.
-The SPA is created using React.js.
+MyCORS is a DocuSign sample application that shows how to construct Single Page Applications (SPAs) that leverage DocuSign support for Cross-Origin Resource Sharing (CORS).
+This sample application is created using React.js.
 You can find a live instance running at [https://mycors.sampleapps.docusign.com/](https://mycors.sampleapps.docusign.com/).

 MyCORS demonstrates the following: